 Is Lake Atitlan safe to swim in?

 We regularly swim in Lake Atitlan.
 We have found that Lake Atitlan is safe to swim in so long as there are no algae blooms.
 And trust me, you’ll know if there is a algae bloom.
 But we recommend finding a swimming spot away from one of the villages where it is usually cleaner.
 We swim off the private dock at Pasajcap Rentals nearly every day.

 The platforms and rock outcroppings at Cerro Tzankujil Nature Reserve by San Marcos is another great place to swim.
 Just make sure to check the area before jumping off the rocks.
 And if you go swimming, always watch for boats.
 The drivers are often not able to see swimmers so it is up to you to stay out of their way.

 Is Lake Atitlan freshwater?

 Yes, Lake Atitlan is Guatemala’s third-largest freshwater lake.
-So while it’s not the biggest is definitely the most well known lake in Guatemala.
+So while it’s not the biggest it is definitely the most well-known lake in Guatemala.